-A Living Will deals with your wishes about your end-of life medical care.
-A living will, also known as an advanced directive, is an important estate planning document that aids your family in understanding your wishes at the end of your life.
+A Living Will deals with your wishes about your end-of-life medical care.
+A living will also be known as an advanced directive, is an important estate planning document that aids your family in understanding your wishes at the end of your life.

 What is a Living Will?